 1999: Speaking at a high school in Des Moines, Iowa, Republican presidential candidate Steve Forbes and editor of Forbes magazine tells the students that the Ten Commandments should be displayed in all schools because they are "the basis for this civilization."
 “The Ten Commandments gave us Judaism from which flowed Christianity.”

-2000: Barbra Streisand performs the first of two concerts at the Staples Center.
+2000: Barbra Streisand performed the first of two concerts at the Staples Center.

 2001: Twenty-six year old Sarit Amrani was shot by members of the Al-Aqsa Martyr’s Brigade.